WWDC 2019: It's Here! The New Mac Pro Has Arrived - The Mac Observer

 Powerful and Expandable

 The Mac Pro is, according to Apple, the most powerful Mac ever.
-It has 28 cores and an Intel Zeon processor.
+The baseline version comes with an 8-core Xeon processor, 32GB of RAM, Radeon Pro 580X, 256 SSD.
+It can be expanded to have up to a staggering 28 cores.

 Logic and Final Cut

-The new Mac Pro is designed to be a studio essential for composers, music producers, and filmmakers.
+The device is designed to be a studio essential for composers, music producers, and filmmakers.
 Composers can run up to 1000 audio tracks in Logic Pro X. Meanwhile, filmmakers can run three streams of 8k footage or 12 4K streams.

 Pro Display for New Mac Pro

-Apple also revealed a new pro display to go with the Mac Pro.
+Apple also revealed a new pro display to go with the new computer.
 It is called the Pro Display XDR.

 The new Mac Pro is going to start at $5999.
 The Pro Display XDR is going to be $4999, or $5999 for the Nano Texture version.
 Both will be available in the fall.